RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 enters the protocol, a series of steps performed, each modifying the pose in some way (*movers*) or evaluating some property of the pose (*filters*), and a single structure written out.
 The protocol can then be run repeatedly to generate large ensembles of output structures, or to process large ensembles of input structures.
+Even more broadly, RosettaScripts lets a user link individual Rosetta modules together in a linear sequence.

 This tutorial is intended to take you through the process of creating a new protocol with RosettaScripts.
 It should also give you a good grounding in how you can modify